 Introduction to Aldosterone and Renal Function

 At the renal level, aldosterone orchestrates coordinated changes in transporter abundance, membrane trafficking, and enzymatic activity.
-These adjustments occur over minutes to hours and involve both genomic effects that alter protein synthesis and nongenomic pathways that modify channel function.
+Now, these adjustments occur over minutes to hours and involve both genomic effects that alter protein synthesis and nongenomic pathways that modify channel function.
 The result is enhanced sodium reabsorption, increased potassium secretion, and amplified hydrogen ion elimination, all of which stabilize blood pressure and preserve neuromuscular excitability.

 Cortical Collecting Duct as a Primary Target